-Discard whatever brochure you had before and check out Your New Guide to Pick the Right Grill because we've got the experience to know what your burning questions will be.
-We know about all the functions of your future grill and the real life scenarios and troubling circumstances you may have with your backyard and/or patio - trust us, after 43 years in business, we've heard everything.
+Discard whatever brochure you had before and check out this blog post because we've got the experience to know what your burning questions will be.
+We know about all the functions of your future grill and the real life scenarios and troubling circumstances you may have with your backyard and/or patio.
+What makes us such an authority on all things barbecues you ask?
+Well after 43 years in business, we've heard just about everything from beginner barbecue enthusiasts to pro-competition level pit masters.

 Let’s begin with the most popular backyard barbecue – the gas grill.
 Gas grills use combustible gas, such as liquid propane or natural gas, as their fuel source.
 These barbecues are perfect for the person who wants something easy to use, simple to maintain, and relatively adaptable to personal preference.
 Thus, these grills are manufactured with a myriad of features and size options.